 Te Manawa Museum of Art Science and History; on our Wairarapa campus the Whakaoriori Marae is available for regular iwi use and in Whanganui we are privileged to be able to share space on campus with

-Community Education Whanganui, the
+Community Education Whanganui, and the

 Whanganui District Council.